 Student loan servicers offer a user-friendly sign-up system for auto-pay online.
 You can always call if signing up online does not seem intuitive.
 You will need your bank account information on hand, including the bank’s routing number and your account number.

 Automatic payments should not be totally forgotten about, especially right after signing up.
 Check in and make sure everything is processed correctly.

 If you are struggling with student loan debt, there are ways you can lower your student loan payments, including enrolling in an income-driven repayment plan, temporarily going on a deferment or refinancing student loans to lower your interest rate.
-Keep in mind that refinancing federal loans into private loans means the loss of federal loan perks, including student loan forgiveness, income-driven repayment plans and more.
+Keep in mind that refinancing federal loans into private loans means the loss of federal loan perks, including any federal student loan forgiveness, income-driven repayment plans and more.